 Ugo has sung at many of the most renowned opera houses and festivals worldwide: Théâtre des Champs-Elysées, Opéra Royal du Château de Versailles, La Monnaie in Brussels, Opéra Royal de Wallonie-Liège, Teatro dell’Opera in Rome, Teatro Massimo in Palermo, Grand Théâtre de Genève, Opernhaus Zürich, Salzburg Festival, National Centre for the Performing Arts in Beijing, Bunkamura Theatre in Tokyo, Rossini Opera Festival in Pesaro.

 His Bel Canto repertoire also embraces Raimondo in Lucia di Lammermoor, Balthazar in La Favorite, Giorgio in I Puritani, Goffredo in Il Pirata and Talbot in Maria Stuarda.
-Mozart singer of the first order, Ugo Guagliardo has performed the roles of Figaro in Le Nozze di Figaro, Don Giovanni and Leporello in Don Giovanni, Don Alfonso in Così fan tutte, Publio in La Clemenza di Tito…
+Mozart singer of the first order, Ugo Guagliardo has performed the title role in Le Nozze di Figaro, the title role and Leporello in Don Giovanni, Don Alfonso in Così fan tutte, Publio in La Clemenza di Tito…

 Ugo Guagliardo has recorded for Decca – Bellini’s Puritani, Rossini’s Comte Ory – and Naxos – Rossini’s Otello and La Scala di seta, Pacini’s Don Giovanni, Mercadante’s Don Chisciotte and Cavalli’s Gli Amori d’Apollo e di Dafne.